 Sarah O'Hana graduated in jewellery and silversmithing from Loughborough College of Art and Design in 1982.
-Her experience in designing, teaching, writing about and creating jewellery spans 40 years.
+Her experience in designing, teaching, writing on and creating jewellery spans 40 years.

 Sarah also has an interest in cooking and regularly consults cookery books for ideas, theories, and ingredients.
 Assembling ingredients for new dishes influences her work through colour, texture and composition.